FrancoisZim/hyper_samples-extractor/README.md

 # Hyper API Sample: Cloud Database Extractor Utility
 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

+## Overview
+This package defines a standard Extractor Interface which is extended by specific implementations to support specific cloud databases.
+For most use cases you will probably only ever call the following methods:
+* load_sample - Loads a sample of rows from source_table to Tableau Server
+* export_load - Bulk export the contents of source_table and load to a Tableau Server
+* append_to_datasource - Appends the result of sql_query to a datasource on Tableau Server
+* update_datasource - Updates a datasource on Tableau Server with the changeset from sql_query
+* delete_from_datasource - Delete rows matching the changeset from sql_query from a datasource on Tableau Server.
+Simple delete by condition when sql_query is None

+For a full list of methods and args see the docstrings in the BaseExtractor class.

+## Contents
+* base_extractor.py - provies an Abstract Base Class with some utility methods to extract from cloud databases to "live to hyper" Tableau Datasources.
+Database specific Extractor classes extend this to manage queries, exports and schema discovery via the database vendor supplied client libraries.

+* bigquery_extractor - Google BigQuery implementation of Base Hyper Extractor ABC

+* restapi_helpers - The helper functions in this module are only used when REST API functionality is not yet available in the standard tableauserverclient libraries. (e.g. PATCH for update/upsert.
+Once these get added to the standard client libraries then this module will be refactored out.

+* extractor_cli - Simple CLI Wrapper around Extractor Classes

+## CLI Utility
 We suggest that you import one of the Extractor implementations and call this directly however we've included a command line utility to illustrate the key functionality:

 >USAGE: extractor_cli.py [-h] {load_sample|export_load|append|update|delete}